MickGyver/vscode-amiga-blitzbasic/README.md

     Priority = 5
     ```

-4. Add the following commands to the end of S:user-startup
+5. Add the following commands to the end of S:user-startup

     ```
     mount aux:
     newshell aux:
     ```

-5. Add virtual hard disk pointing to the folders containing your code
+6. Add a virtual hard disk pointing to the folder containing your Blitz Basic 2 projects (this folder can have sub folders with code).

-    This is the same folder that you added to your Visual Studio Code workspace.
+    This same folder must be your Visual Studio Code workspace folder.

-    By default, the folder is named **SharedCode** so the virtual  harddrive can be called as `SharedCode:` in Amiga OS.
+    The device name and volume label of the virtual harddrive must match the "Shared Folder" setting for this extension.
+By default,

-6. Of Course Amiga OS (3.x) with Blitz Basic 2 installed.
+    the folder is named **SharedCode** but you can change this in the settings for the extension (on user or workspace level).

 ## Known Issues

-Syntax highlighting is still very limited.
+Syntax highlighting is limited.

-Run to Amiga is not implemented and tested yet in this version.
+Run on real Amiga is not implemented and tested yet in this version.

-Random couldn't open file error on Ted/Blitz2.
+Random couldn't open file error on Ted/Blitz2. (try an older version of UAE, personally I had these errors in WinUAE 6.0 but 4.4 works perfectly).

 ## To contact the contributors